Holy cow. Since we had kids, these last few years have gone by FAST.

 – Saving Up Money for Travel – 57 Easy Ways To Cut Costs

 – Is Selling on Etsy Worth It?
 How I Helped Fund our Family Sabbatical by Selling Vintage Craft Supplies

-We’re shipping a small motorhome from Canada to Europe and plan to spend the year
+We bought a small motorhome and planned to ship it from Canada to Europe, to spend the year

 While the idea of campervanning around Europe is nothing new, what I couldn’t find online (or anywhere else) was much information about how to take a motorhome from North America to Europe for an extended trip.